 Visit Mauritius by land, sea and air

 If you would like to you can take ‘air’ literally and book a helicopter flight or skydive.
-Another way is to go out on a hike one of the mountains.
+Another way is to go out on a hiking trail in Mauritius of the mountains.
 There are a few different hiking trails varying in levels of intensity and heights.
 Some will offer more than incredible viewing points like a visit to a waterfall.

 You can go out on a hike on your own or go with a guide.
 We do not like to go in groups but do go with a local who knows the trail, especially when doing it the first time.
 For us nothing can beat the hike on “Le Morne” as the view on the top is ridiculously pretty.
 It is not the highest or heaviest hike but it does get a bit challenging in the end as the last part is more rock climbing than hiking.
 More about this later in another blog!